meshlogic/meshlogic.github.io/posts/web-design/install-nikola-on-windows-10.rst

         $ pip install Pillow-3.3.0-cp35-cp35m-win32.whl

-.. class:: instruction-list bigskip

-    - :html:`❺` Install Nikola extras.
+    - :html:`❺` Finally, install Nikola with "extras" option.

-.. class:: instruction-list

     .. code:: console

         $ pip install --upgrade "Nikola[extras]"

-.. class:: instruction-list bigskip

-    - :html:`❻` Now you should have Nikola installed and ready to use.
-You can get all available commands by command `nikola help`.
+    - :html:`❻` Now, you should have Nikola installed and ready to use.
+You can get all available commands by typing `nikola help`.

-.. class:: instruction-list

     .. code-block:: console